nziegler87/OOD-Final-Project/README.md

 # CS5004_EasyAnimator

-Per the assignment, we have designed our model with the following specifications: the model needs to be scalable and support various kinds of 2D shapes and various kinds of animations to shapes, including moving, changing color, and changing shape.
+Per the assignment, we designed our model with the following specifications: the model needs to be scalable and support various kinds of 2D shapes and various kinds of animations to shapes, including moving, changing color, and changing size.

 Since we figured this assignment would later require us to expand on the original set of functions, we divided up the model's functions into different buckets (these are physically represented by